Housing for Academic Year 2020–21 and COVID-19 Response

-No. To reduce COVID-19 exposure that could come about as a result of students traveling for the Thanksgiving holiday, all in-person instruction (as well as final exams) will be delivered remotely after Thanksgiving.
-Unless closure is necessary for compliance with an order of a public health authority, campus residence halls will remain open during Thanksgiving, and through the end of the fall semester.
+No. Unless closure is necessary for compliance with an order of a public health authority, campus residence halls will remain open during Thanksgiving, and through the end of the fall semester.
 The residence halls will close for winter break, although campus apartments remain open and residents may stay during this time period.

 Campus leaders have advised that if you can live and learn remotely, you should do so.
 Students who determine that university housing is the best option for their personal circumstances can opt to live on campus.
 Cal Housing will continue to operate and staff will be on site to assist residents.
 We still have space for fall, so if your original living arrangements have changed, you can still apply to live in campus housing.

 Professional Residential Life staff and resident assistants (RAs) will live and work on site in the residence halls.
 All staff will receive new training to be able to comply with public health mandates.
 Support will be provided remotely as much as possible.
 Residence hall staff will still respond onsite for community safety, for handling lockouts, and for emergency situations in cases where support cannot be offered remotely.
 They will also build community and engagement via online events.

 There will still be Resident Advisors this year and each resident will be assigned a Hall Staff member.
 Hall Staff will begin the year with Community Chats and messaging to establish group connection, community norms, and safety information.